TEALSK12/introduction-to-computer-science/lab_14.md

 ## 1. Run, Spot, Run!

 1.1) In a SNAP project, click on the file menu, then click costumes.
-Import the costumes "dog2-b" and "dog2-c".
+Import the costumes "dog2 a" and "dog2 b".

 ![Menu->Costumes](menucostumes.png)